-Thus, the research required four types of readers.
-I decided to have two subjects of each reader type, eight participants altogether (see Appendix 1).
-I believed that this number of participants could provide an adequate number of miscues for reliable and valid qualitative analysis.
+Thus, four types of readers were required for the research.
+It was decided to have two subjects of each reader type, eight participants altogether.
+This number of participants was considered to provide an adequate number of miscues for reliable and valid qualitative analysis.